 - A Google analytics dashboard demonstrates the number of users as well as the uplift in website visits that a Facebook post gives.
 Marketing will be comparing real time results with KPIs set in the marketing strategy.

 - Hubspot have calculated that an active Facebook page results in a marked increase in parent and student engagement.

 - Lively conversations happening on the Facebook page shows that the school community is engaging positively.

 Are we promoting social media use to under-age users?

-- No, Facebook is a communication tool used to engage with the
+- No, Facebook is a communication tool used to engage with the school community.

 - The school Facebook page is a positive example of social networking that helps students learn good online behaviour.

 Don’t we risk getting negative or derogatory comments posted?